nextcypher/multipass/README.md

 ## List of Scripts

 * check-all.sh: Extract ciphertext from JPG and validate against original
+* clean.sh: Remove all generated data files
 * decrypt-jpg.sh: Extract ciphertext from the specified JPG
 * encrypt-all.sh: Store ciphertext inside JPGs
 * extract-all.sh: Extract all ciphertexts from all JPGs
 * gen-sums.sh: Checksum all JSON data
 * gen-txt.c: Generate random data for NFTs
+* generate.sh: Generate all data from a clean repo
 * mkseed.c: Generate random seed to be used for gen-txt
 * NXC-MultiPass-300dpi.jpg: original input data
 * stamp-all.sh: Write NFT number in bottom corners of each JPG